The 7 Ascensions of Praise

 So, if Sister Choir Member or Brother Musician is not walking in the love of God they may sing or play like a master but their praises may not excite God because spiritually speaking it may just sound like so much clanging noise and not beautiful to His ears at all.

-The Bibe says, "If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal."
+The Bible says, "If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal."
 1 Cor 13:1

 But when we walk in love and release that sweet aroma of godliness about us, we may not be the best singer or musician but still take God to rapturous places with our singing and music.

-The condition of your spirit and soul tells the true story.
+The condition of your spirit and soul determines the quality of the spiritual vibrations released through your vocal amd musical praises.

 This is more an attitude of the spirit and soul than a physical act, although sometimes we may actually prostrate ourselves before God by bowing or lying face down on the floor.